DSACMS/npd_Puffin/AI_Instruction/OrgToEndpoint.md

 Org To Endpoint
 ===================

-Please implement this in CHERT_FHIR_endpoints/post_import_scripts/Step10_OrgToEndpoint.py using the plainerflow tools as described in AI_Instruction/PlainerflowTools.md
+Please implement this in CHERT_FHIR_endpoints/post_import_scripts/Step10_OrgToEndpoint.py using the npd_plainerflow tools as described in AI_Instruction/PlainerflowTools.md
 This is a PostgreSQL only implementation.

 Ignore validation for this ETL for now.
 We will do a seperate validation project later.